tml/cadmus/Chapter-1/Part VIII: Classes.md

 ===

 ## Creating Classes
 I've already alluded to classes before.
-Ultimately, classes are the blueprints for objects.
+Classes are the blueprints for objects.
+What are objects?
+Objects are designed to represent entities in real life.
+For example you might have a class called `Car`, which has properties such as `speed` and methods such as `setGear()`.
+You cannot actually use the properties or methods till you instatiate the `Car` class, however.
 Objects are classes when instantiated.
+"Instantiated" is a posh word for "created".
 For instance let's say I have the code:

 ```java
 public class Book {